orcfax/docs/docs/intro.md

 ## Learn more

-See the [Solution overview](overview) for a high-level explanation of the Orcfax oracle service.
+See the [Solution overview](solution) for a high-level explanation of the Orcfax oracle service.

-Read our [FAQ](FAQ) to answer questions you may have about oracles in general.
+Read our [FAQ](orcfax-architecture) sections to answer questions you may have about oracles in general.

 Find out more about the [Cardano Open Oracle Protocol](coop) (COOP) that is implemented by the Orcfax service.